BinomialLLC/basis_universal/README.md

 KTX2 Support Status
 -------------------

 Note as of March 2026 we are working with Khronos on the exact details of how we embed XUASTC LDR supercompressed texture data into the KTX2 file format.
 KTX2 texture files using our previous codecs (including the recently added UASTC HDR 4x4 and UASTC HDR 6x6i formats) can now be interchanged with KTX-Software.
+See our [KTX2 technical information document](https://github.com/BinomialLLC/basis_universal/wiki/KTX2-File-Format-Support-Technical-Details) for more info.

 ----